 My pieces in the 4th Edition of the International Ceramics Biennale in Cluj-Napoca, Romania, were awarded Honourable Mention – much surprised!!

 Work on BCCMR continues in collaboration with CCBC.
-An Intern hs created a digital platform Apparently the BC Ceramic Mark Registry is already in use, in its first reiteration, though by no means complete.
-Also work continues with a group of craftspeople and dancers – a collaboration with JOE INK Dance Company – for a performance, installation based community exhibition in 2020.
+An intern has created a digital platform.
+Apparently the BC Ceramic Mark Registry is already in use, in its first reiteration, though by no means complete.
+Work continues with a group of craftspeople and dancers – a collaboration with JOE INK Dance Company – for a performance, installation based community exhibition in 2020.
 And I am working with Raine at CCBC for another collaboration on a McGill based research project called IMPACTS – about sexual violence, harassment at post secondary institutions.

 11 pieces from my 2018 residency at MOA have been installed at the Koerner Gallery, as part of the Playing With Fire, Ceramics of the Extraordinary, exhibition being held at MOA Nov 2019-April 2020.